losizm/scamper/README.md

-Use `Router` to structure the application routes hierarchically. `Router` works in much the same way as `ServerApplication`, except it is configured for request handling only.
-All router paths are relative to a base path.
+Use `Router` to structure the application routes hierarchically. `Router` works in much the same way as `ServerApplication`, except it is configured for request handling only, and all router paths are relative to its moint point.

 ```scala
 import scamper.Implicits.stringToEntity